 Non-functional properties of software systems such as CPU and memory utilization as well as power consumption are non-compositional: they typically do not follow from individual components such as periodic software tasks due to the non-linear characteristics of hardware.
-Constructing largescale software systems with respect to non-functional correctness is therefore difficult.
-However, non-functional properties can generally be made compositional by isolating individual components through over-provisioning.
+Constructing large-scale software systems with respect to non-functional correctness is therefore difficult.
+However, nonfunctional properties can generally be made compositional by isolating individual components through over-provisioning with lower and upper bounds.
 The challenge is to relate the involved isolation cost and the resulting isolation quality properly.
-Compositional scheduling [1] is a prominent example.
-In this paper, we study the compositionality of power consumption, which is another example of a non-functional property with significant importance in the embedded and nonembedded computing world.
+Compositional scheduling [1], [2] is a prominent example.
+In this paper, we are interested in studying the compositionality of power consumption, which is another example of a non-functional property with significant importance in the embedded and non-embedded computing world.